NES Classic Edition Stock Updates

 NES Classic at Amazon.com

 The NES Classic reseller prices keep on rising.
-The NES Classic offers on the reseller market on Amazon.com on Monday, March 12 starting at $174.99 plus $3.99.
-Many offers are in the $178 to $190 region now.
+The NES Classic offers on the reseller market on Amazon.com on Sunday, March 19 starting at $145 plus $3.99.
+Many offers are in the $150 region now.

 Amazon Prime Now has shown the NES Classic available in select cities for very short period of times throughout Wednesday.
-On Thursday at 1:25am ET, we spotted the NES Classic in stock for Las Vegas on Amazon Prime Now.
+Most recent cities included Las Vegas and Nashville.
+Check the NES Classic listing for your Zip code on Amazon Prime Now.

 NES hunters also are keeping an eye on Amazon.es as NES supply in the United States has dried up.
 Cost of ordering a European version of the NES on Amazon Spain is reasonable.